Volunteer Task Descriptions

 • Allocate plots to gardeners in an equitable way, keeping with mandate of WRCA

-• Check email inbox often (wrveggie address)
+• Check email inbox regularly (wrveggie address)